agibsonsw/AndyEdits/README.md

 Jump between edited regions - optional gutter icon

-Can jump to next or previous edited-lines or use a quick-panel which shows the edited text and line number.
+Can jump to next or previous edited-region or use a quick-panel which shows the edited text and line number.
 (If the edited text is just whitespace then the panel will display the full line's text.)

-A shortcut can toggle outlining of the edited lines.
+A shortcut can toggle outlining of the edited regions.
 An optional icon can appear in the gutter - although this may interfere if you also use Bookmarks.
 You could use your own icon if you prefer! icon_scope